Skip to main content

 Three Tips for Learners

 When not teaching English, I try to teach myself a little Polish or Spanish.
 It's the former I struggle with more.
 Polish is a highly inflected language and even simple utterances can invoke several grammar rules.
-Take the sentence 'I drink green tea', for example.
-We have a subject followed by a verb, an adjective and finally a noun.
+Translate the sentence 'I drink green tea', for example, where there is a subject followed by a verb, an adjective and finally a noun.
 In Polish, you not only conjugate the verb, but also make the adjective agree with the gender of the noun AND change the endings of both of those words as they constitute the object of the verb.
 Do you see what people mean when they say that Polish is a hard language to learn?
 I know I'll never speak the language perfectly, but no one is asking me to.
 Therein lies a problem when it comes to language learners' expectations: Some people want perfection; they want to be fluent and flawless.
 Very often, though, you can't be both.
 You might speak English fluently, but make a lot of mistakes.
-On the other hand, you might speak English pe
+On the other hand, you might spea

 Why We Need Proofreaders

 'To those who care about punctuation,' writes Lynne Truss in her bestselling book Eats, Shoots & Leaves , 'a sentence such as “Thank God its Friday” (without the apostrophe) rouses feelings not only of despair but of violence.'
 The book is heavy on hyperbole and seeks to entertain as well as educate its reader, but it also highlights a growing concern among some people about a perceived decline in standards of written English.
 Facebook is littered with poorly punctuated comments left by folks who show scant regard for apostrophes, commas and capital letters.
-How many times have you seen 'it's' (with an apostrophe) in place of 'its'?
-It strikes me as odd that lots of people fail to observe this simple rule: Use 'it's' when you mean 'it is' or 'it has'.
-“Yes, but who cares?” you might say.
-I would argue that if we expect high standards in other forms of public communication then why not on social media websites?
-The pro
+How many times have you seen "it's" (with an apostrophe) in place of "its"?
+It strikes me as odd that lots of people fail to observe this simple rule: Use "it's" when you mean "it is" or "it has".
+You might shrug your shoulders and say, "Who cares?” before I earnestly protest that if we expect high standards in other forms of public communication, t

 Introducing Shakespeare

 A train threads its way through the darkening suburbs of Liverpool as bright orange flames leap up from people's gardens.
 It's Bonfire Night, and my fellow drama students and I are going to see Macbeth at the Royal Court Theatre.
-I don't remember the details of our conversation exactly, but there was some excited chatter about the prospect of seeing Pete Postlethwaite in the lead role.
-The memories I have of that evening are blurry at best, hardly surprising when you consider that it was more than twenty-five years ago.
+There's some excited chatter about the prospect of seeing Pete Postlethwaite in the lead role.
+Other than that, my memories of that evening are rather blurry, hardly surprising when you consider that it was more than twenty-five years ago.
 For anyone not familiar with English customs, Bonfire Night takes place annually on the fifth of November and commemorates the failed plot to destroy the Houses of Parliament in 1605.
-It is believed that William Shakespeare's play Macbeth was performed for the first time in 1606, so it's quite possible that the famous playwright was working on it when Guy Fawkes, a chief conspirator in the Gunpowder Plot, was discovered in a cellar underneath Parli
+It is believed that William Shakespeare's play Macbeth was performed for the first time in 1606, so it's quite possible that the famous playwright was working on it when Guy Fawkes, a chief conspirator in the Gunpowder Plot, was discovered in a cellar underneath Parliament along with dozens of barrels of gunpowder.
+Natural

 Summer School Highs & Lows